NPSA Menu

 • Format all 16:9 (wide format)

-Original Scientific Abstracts for 2024, sorted in presentation order will be available on the NPSA website near the time of presentation.
+Original Scientific Abstracts for 2026, sorted in presentation order will be available as part of the 2026 digital program, on the NPSA website near the time of presentation.

 Please await an email from AJS which will provide an invitation to submit.
 It will contain a link with submission instructions.
 This may arrive before the meeting.
 As some authors may elect to incorporate revisions to their manuscript from the discussions at the meeting, the deadline for manuscript submissions will be set by the NPSA Recorder.
 It is usually the week after the meeting.